remix-bot/.github/profile/README.md

 ## Remix

-**Remix** is formely known as your music bot on Discord, and it's now the first open-source music bot under development for Revolt.
-You can find links to useful resources about the project below.
+**Remix**, formerly known as your music bot on Discord, is currently being developed for Revolt as the first open-source music bot.
+Below are connections to helpful resources for the project.

 # Useful Links